kazurayam/SaveWebPageAsMHT/docs/HowToListenToConsoleLog.md

 - `>>>LOG content script: Katalon Waiter v.2 is up and running !`
 - `>>>LOG 2021/1/14 7:46:6`

-Printing the messages are too simplee.
-You can process the messages more sophisticated way.
-You would be able to make assertions over the messages.
-What should you do?
-It is totally up to you.
+Printing the messages are simple.
+But you can process the messages more sophisticated way as you like.

-### Prerequisites
+## Prerequisites

 You need to install the "Chrome DevTools Protocol Integration" plugin into your local Katalon Studio.
 It is avaliable fre at